 Abarim Publications' online Biblical Greek Dictionary

-The noun ιματιον (imation) derives from the more general noun ειμα (eima), which also means outer garment but also covers carpets and rugs, and is related to the noun ιμας (imas), which denotes a leather strap with which to tie something upon something else, for instance a helmet onto a head.
+Our noun ιματιον (imation) derives from the more general noun ειμα (eima), which also means outer garment but also covers carpets and rugs, and is related to the noun ιμας (imas), which denotes a leather strap with which to tie something upon something else, for instance a helmet onto a head.
 Ultimately, these words derive from the Proto-Indo-European root "wes-", to wear or dress, from which also comes the word west — whereas east comes from "aus-", to shine, suggesting that with one's outer garment, one obscured one's own identity in order to be identified by a collective one.

 The significance of this continues into the genders, since in the Biblical languages, masculinity describes the tendency to be an individual (which is why God is masculine, also see Matthew 5:9, Galatians 3:26, and so on), whereas femininity describes the tendency to be a collective (which is why humanity as a whole is feminine: Galatians 4:24-26, Ephesians 5:26, Revelation 19:7).
 This is part of the reason why "women" are not allowed to teach in church (1 Timothy 2:12), and why the 144,000 who followed the Lamb and the Lamb only had "not been defiled with women" (Revelation 14:4).
 This rather obviously does not refer to proper marital relations but by what Jesus says in Matthew 23:8-12: "Do not call anyone on earth your father; for One is your Father, He who is in heaven.
 And do not be called leaders; for One is your Leader, that is, Christ."